metaleap/vscode-extexpo/README.md

 Code for this in `src/md-hijack.ts`

-While active, this extension hijacks the `markdown` format for these demos:
+While active, the extension hijacks the `markdown` format for these demos:

 * **Hover**: hover over a word and a quip using it appears in a tool-tip